-The parent(s) or legal guardian(s) of ELLs student of limited English proficiency will be notified in accordance with the provisions of N.J.A.C.
+The parents of ELLs will be notified in accordance with the provisions of N.J.A.C.
 6A:15-1.13 that their child has been identified as eligible for enrollment in a bilingual, ESL, or English language services program.
-Notice shall be in writing, and in the language in which the parent(s) in the language of which the child of the parents so notified possesses a primary speaking ability, and in English.
-The notice must also include a statement the information that the parents have the option of declining their child's enrollment in a bilingual program, and shall be given an opportunity to do so if they choose so chose.
+Notice shall be in writing and in the language in which the parent(s) possesses a primary speaking ability, and in English.
+The notice must also include a statement that the parents have the option of declining their child's enrollment in a bilingual program, and shall be given an opportunity to do so if they choose.